nrwl/nx/docs/nx-cloud/features/split-e2e-tasks.md

 You'll see that there are tasks named `e2e`, `e2e-ci` and a task for each e2e test file.

-Developers can run all e2e tests locally in the standard way:
+Developers can run all e2e tests locally with the `e2e` target:

 ```shell
 nx e2e my-project-e2e